danielgusmao/transmission/README.md

 ## docker-transmission

-This project has been copied from ... https://github.com/ccorsano/alpine-transmission https://hub.docker.com/r/ccorsano/alpine-transmission/
+This project has been copied from.

+https://github.com/ccorsano/alpine-transmission

+https://hub.docker.com/r/ccorsano/alpine-transmission/

 and is being modified by me.